wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/F/Find_Steed.md

 - Its size is your choice of Medium or Large.
 - Its Intelligence is 6.
 - You can communicate with it telepathically while it’s within 1 mile.
-- It understands one language that you speak.
+- It understands one language that you speak or sign.

 While mounted on your steed, when you cast a spell that targets only yourself, you may also target the steed.